diverdan92/DotNetConf2019/README.md

 # DotNetConf2019
-Demo app used in the .NET Conf 2019 presentation on DevOps for Windows Apps with Azure DevOps and Visual Studio App Center
+Demo app used in the .NET Conf 2019 presentation on DevOps for Windows Apps with Azure DevOps and Visual Studio App Center.

+Based on the WPF Samples repository, specifically the [Calculator sample](https://github.com/microsoft/WPF-Samples/tree/master/Sample%20Applications/CalculatorDemo).

 ## CI Status